On This page

 View All Case Studies

-Our South Carolina nursing home abuse and neglect attorneys at Joye Law Firm can help you through the heartbreak that comes with the discovery that a loved one has suffered mistreatment.
-Respect, compassion and care are what you can expect from our lawyers and staff.
+A South Carolina nursing home abuse and neglect attorney is just a call or click away.
+Joye Law Firm can help you through the heartbreak that comes with the discovery that a loved one has suffered mistreatment.
+Respect, compassion, and care are what you can expect from our lawyers and staff.
 Since 1968 we have helped injured people recover not just the money they are entitled to, but also their lives.

-Joye Law Firm has offices in Charleston, Myrtle Beach, Clinton, and Columbia, but our nursing home abuse attorneys are ready to take care of your case anywhere in South Carolina.
-We represent clients all over the state, including Florence, Richland County, Orangeburg, Columbia, Horry County (including Conway and North Myrtle Beach), North Charleston, Mount Pleasant and Summerville.
+Joye Law Firm has offices in Charleston, Myrtle Beach, Clinton, Summerville, and Columbia, but our nursing home abuse attorneys are ready to take care of your case anywhere in South Carolina.

 Free Case Review